Guleixibian2009/Hand-Written-HTML-Site/README.md

-**Notice: This project is nearly complete.
+**Notice: This project is now complete.
 It won't recieve major updates and releases any more, but it will continue to recive bug fixes and security updates.**

 # 👋Hi there~